matrix-org/matrix-spec-proposals/proposals/3946-dynamic-predecessor.md

 [MSC2716](https://github.com/matrix-org/matrix-spec-proposals/pull/2716) since people
 can use [MSC3316 timestamp
 massaging](https://github.com/matrix-org/matrix-spec-proposals/pull/3316) `?ts=123`
-query parameter to send messages back in time, in general servers can craft events at any time which are accepted over federation.
+query parameter to send messages back in time and in general servers can craft events to appear as being sent at any timestamp which are accepted over federation.

 Replacing the predecessor of a room is also nice if you make a mistake in the import process and only notice after the fact.
 You can easily create a new historical room with